We’ve all seen the words “complementary” and “alternative” but what do they really mean — and how are they different from one another?

 Integrative Health

 In the treatment of mental health, integrative health brings conventional and complementary approaches together in a coordinated way.
-Integrative health emphasizes multimodal interventions, that is two or more interventions such as conventional health care approaches (such medication, physical rehabilitation and psychotherapy), and complementary health approaches (like meditation, tai chi, and nutrition) in various combinations.
-There’s an emphasis on treating the whole person (mind, body and spirit rather than only one part of the system.
+Integrative health emphasizes multimodal interventions, that is two or more interventions such as conventional health care approaches (such as medication, physical rehabilitation and psychotherapy), and complementary health approaches (like meditation, tai chi, and nutrition) in various combinations.
+There’s an emphasis on treating the whole person – typically referred to as mind, body and spirit – rather than only one part of the system.
 Integrative health is focused on coordinated care between different modalities by bringing conventional and complementary approaches together to care for the whole person.